isobar-playground/base/README.md

 ## Unit Testing with PHPUnit 🧪

-Unit tests are written using PHPUnit.
-These tests are automatically run as part of the `grumphp` tasks to ensure that code changes do not break existing functionality.
+Unit tests are written using PHPUnit and run on every pull request and commit to the master branch.

 ## Theme Development 🎨